llh9/Random-Quiz/README.md

 ## Screen-Shot

-The following Image is a screenshot of my ap:
+The following Image is a screen shot of the Random Quiz showing the final display and the localy stored object:

 ![A screen shot of the Random Quiz showing the final display and the localy stored object](./Assets/images/quiz-screenshot.PNG)